128technology/docs/docs/concepts_application_discovery.md

 ##### SSR's Built-in Application Identification

-the SSR networking platform can passively observe information exchanged during TLS connections and scrape application information from server-side X.509 certificates.
+The SSR networking platform can passively observe information exchanged during TLS connections and scrape application information from server-side X.509 certificates.
 This is done by setting the `application-identification` on a given router to use `mode tls`.
 Below is a configuration excerpt:

 ```
 admin@labsystem1.fiedler# show config running auth router newton application-identification